francisuji/data/README.md

 # data
-Data sources you can use for different projects
+Data sources and services you can use for different projects

 ## Services